svermeulen/Yazef/README.md

 ## Using Zenject Outside Unity Or For DLLs

 If you are building some code as DLLs and then including them in Unity, you can still add bindings for those classes inside your installers, with the only limitation being that you have to use constructor injection.
 If you want to use the other inject approaches such as member injection or method injection, then you can do that too, however in that case you will need to add a reference for your project to `Zenject-Usage.dll` which can be found in the `Zenject\Source\Usage` directory.
 This DLL also includes the standard interfaces such as `ITickable,` `IInitializable,` etc. so you can use those as well.

-You can also use Zenject for non-unity projects by downloading `Zenject-NonUnity.zip` from the [releases section](https://github.com/svermeulen/Extenject/releases)

 Finally, if you are attempting to run unit tests outside of Unity using the Unity generated solution, you might encounter run time errors in the Zenject code when it attempts to access the Unity API.
 You can disable this behaviour by adding a define for `ZEN_TESTS_OUTSIDE_UNITY` in the generated solution.